WebOrigami/docs/src/content/language/tutorial.md

 You can do a lot in Origami without JavaScript, but JavaScript programmers can extend Origami with JavaScript.
 We'll briefly look at that; you won't need to know JavaScript to complete this step.

-<span class="tutorialStep"></span> In the Glitch editor window, view the images in the `src/images` folder.
+<span class="tutorialStep"></span> In the Code window, view the images in the `src/images` folder.
 Each person in `teamData.yaml` identifies one of these full-size images as a profile photo.

 For each full-size image, you want to produce a corresponding thumbnail image for the main About Us page.
 Instead of using an image-editing app to create a real folder of thumbnail images, you can create virtual thumbnail images on demand.